-We are what we eat.
-What goes into the body will eventually harm us or help us.
+You are what you eat.
+What goes into the body will eventually harm you or help you.
 The WHO states that overeating + eating too much of the wrong food is the leading cause of so many sicknesses and chronic conditions that are listed above.
-We know what is good for us and we know when we need to stop.
+You know what is good for you and you know when you need to stop.
 No excuses.

 Gluttony is a lack of SELF-CONTROL.
 It is a choice of self-love and self-gratification.
 We try to find comfort in food… It controls us.
 Bottom line – Gluttony is a lack of self-control leading to idolatry.
-We are making a practice of it and we are IGNORING the reality of it in our lives.
+You are making a practice of it and You are IGNORING the reality of it in your life.

 The seriousness of gluttony.

-Even though overeating or lack of self-control has been a problem throughout history, I believe it is at its peak today.
-There are warnings given for our guidance and we need to listen.
+Even though overeating or a lack of self-control has been a problem throughout history, I believe it is at its peak today.
+There are warnings given for your guidance and you need to listen.
 They are found in the Bible and are for OUR GOOD.

 - Philippians 3:19.
 “Their god is there belly… they are focused on earthly things”.